xaked/apacheds/bin/README.md

 LDAP
 ====

-A collection of scripts to manage LDAP trees on the CI LDAP servers.
-Four scripts are available:
+A collection of scripts for managing LDAP trees on LDAP servers created by this repository.
+Available scripts include:

 - [clear](clear) clears an existing LDAP tree
 - [initialize](initialize) initializes a new LDAP tree